- Things to Do

 Like all of our other walking tours, you will have the opportunity to pay what you want and see the best and most beautiful of our city’s holiday offerings.
 We will cover everything from Lincoln Center to Lord and Taylor to the Rockefeller Tree!
 The tour will run daily- see our calendar for dates/times.
-Click here to be brought to the tour page.

 Check out this virtual tour of the holiday light displays.

 It wouldn’t be Christmas in New York without this enormous green symbol of the season!
 The tree lighting is a major celebration in the city.
-It is put up mid-December but isn’t lit up until the end of November.
+It is put up mid-November but isn’t lit up until the end of November.

 Every year, the residents of Dyker Heights Brooklyn deck out their homes with elaborate Christmas lights.
 Many homes are professionally decorated, with some displays costing up to $20,000!

-New York hosts several Christmas markets, where you can buy gifts, decorations and festive treats!
+New York hosts several Christmas markets, where you can buy gifts, decorations, and festive treats!
 It is a fun and unique way to do some of your holiday shopping.
 Below is a list of the most popular markets but read our full post of Ten Christmas Markets to find some unique markets located beyond Manhattan.

 Santa Claus is not camera shy and he’s arriving in New York in late November to pose for photos with your kids – or grown-ups too!
 There is no shortage of Santas and this post will direct you right to them.